What is WaKIDS?

 - “Whole-Child” Assessment gives kindergarten teachers information about the social and emotional, physical, cognitive and linguistic development of the children in their classrooms, so they may tailor their instruction to the individual needs of each child.

 - Early Learning Collaboration aligns practices of early learning professionals and kindergarten teachers to support smooth transitions for children.

 What role does Child Care and Family Services provide?

 Child Care and Family Services provides professional development, technical assistance and support, including training in the use of the Teaching Strategies GOLD assessment process, to kindergarten teachers who are implementing WaKIDS (Washington Kindergarten Inventory of Developing Skills) – our state’s model designed to strengthen the kindergarten transition process.

 WaKIDS is a partnership paid for with state, federal and private funding.
-It is mandated for state-funded full-day kindergarten programs in the 2012-13 school year by ESHB 2586 The Department of Early Learning (DEL) and the Office of Superintendent of Public Instruction (OSPI) work together to oversee WaKIDS.
+It is mandated for state-funded full-day kindergarten programs by ESHB 2586 The Department of Early Learning (DEL) and the Office of Superintendent of Public Instruction (OSPI) work together to oversee WaKIDS.
 Private partners include Thrive by Five Washington and the

 Bill and Melinda Gates Foundation